itsaboutcode/flutternotes/flutter.md

 - Flutter is **Google's UI toolkit** for building beautiful, **natively compiled applications** for mobile, web, and desktop from a single codebase.

+- Flutter has a hot reload feature that helps you quickly and easily experiment, build UIs, add features, and fix bugs.
+Hot reload works by injecting updated source code files into the running Dart Virtual Machine (VM).
+After the VM updates classes with the new versions of fields and functions, the Flutter framework automatically rebuilds the widget tree, allowing you to quickly view the effects of your changes.

+- Flutter provides static analysis which allows you to find problems before executing a single line of code.
+It’s a powerful tool used to prevent bugs and ensure that the code conforms to style guidelines.

+- Dart has an AOT (Ahead of Time) compiler, which compiles to fast, predictable, native code that allows almost all of Flutter to be written in Dart.
+This not only makes Flutter fast but ensures that virtually everything (including all the widgets) can be customized.

 ## [Flutter Command Line](flutter_cli.md)